MJspitta/alx-low_level_programming/0x00-hello_world/README.md

 1. Compile a c file but don't link it
 2. Generate the assembly code of a C code and save in output file
 3. Compile a C file and create an executable
+4. Write a C program that prints a statement followed by a new line